 The Isabel Neighborhood problem

 The so-called “Isabel neighborhood” area of town was prematurely rezoned for 4000 new homes in 2022.
 The City Council did not wait for public transit planning to be finalized prior to beginning to construct housing units.
-The disturbing part is that the developers are being told in very certain terms by city staff that the area will be served by a Valley Link train station.
+The disturbing part is that the housing developers are being told in very certain terms by city staff that the area will be served by a Valley Link train station.
 Currently, that is too strong a statement and is irresponsible to assert.

 We would caution everyone at this time (residents, city staff, developers, and any agency) to consider the Valley Link train as a potential transit project with an unknown operational date.
 Ideally, the actual construction of most Isabel related projects should be put on hold until we can have greater certainty about the transit availability.